01 — Three Forty-Seven in the Morning

 The harder you concentrate on falling asleep, the more acutely aware you become of every sound, every sensation, every thought.
 The desperation to sleep becomes a spotlight, and you watch it illuminate the very wakefulness you are trying to extinguish.
 Minutes crawl.
 You try a different technique.
 Breathe slower.
 Count backwards.
 Empty your mind.
 But the very effort of emptying your mind becomes a thought you are aware of.
 Effort has become the enemy of what you're trying to achieve.

-Every human being has lain awake at three in the morning, absolutely desperate, completely sincere, fully determined—and entirely powerless.
+Every human being has lain awake in the deepest hour of the night, absolutely desperate, completely sincere, fully determined—and entirely powerless.
 We have all encountered, in the flesh, the boundary of the will's dominion.

 This is not a failure to try hard enough.
 It is not a lack of motivation.
 It is a failure of capacity.
 And the human being was not designed to accept such failure easily.
 So we lie there, and we rage against it silently, and we wonder: what is happening to me?